openspending/fiscal-data-package/spec/index.md

 }
 ```

-If you have multiple fields that exist at the same level of a hierarchy (e.g. an identifier for the level and its title), only use the "parent" key among the fields that serve as the identifier for the level.
+If you have multiple attributes that exist at the same level of a hierarchy (e.g. an identifier for the level and its title), only use the "parent" key among the attributes that serve as the identifier for the level.

 ```
 "your-classification": {
-  "fields": {
+  "attributes": {
     "code": {
       // this will be the precise code
       "source": "..."